myparcelnl/sdk/README.md

 ### Requirements
 The MyParcel SDK works with PHP version >= 7.1.0.

 If you have a php version lower than 7.1.0 then we would like to advise you to update your php version to a [supported versions](https://www.php.net/supported-versions.php).
-Or use myparcel/sdk version 2.x.
+For support for PHP version 5.6 you can use release [2.x.](https://github.com/myparcelnl/sdk/releases).

 ### Installation with Composer
 This SDK uses Composer.
 Composer is a tool for dependency management in PHP.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
 For more information on how to use/install composer, please visit https://getcomposer.org/